-In a competitive business like solar EPC, lowering your customer acquisition costs is a key factor to achieve profitability.
+In a competitive business like Solar EPC, lowering your customer acquisition costs is a key factor to achieve profitability.
 From that perspective, generation and management of leads is of great importance for a solar PV installation business.

 Table of content